KUL-recon-lab/course_nucmed_tech/05_image_formation.md

   = e^{- 2 \pi^2 \sigma^2 f^2}.
 ```

-&#x20;The wider the Gaussian PSF, the narrower the corresponding Gaussian MTF, and the larger the fraction of frequencies that are suppressed so much that they will be lost in the noise.
+The wider the Gaussian PSF, the narrower the corresponding Gaussian MTF, and the larger the fraction of frequencies that are suppressed so much that they will be lost in the noise.